Dow Industrials, S&P, Nasdaq Close Sharply Lower, Fall Into Correction

 "We have to brace ourselves for wave after wave of earnings downgrades," said Paul O'Connor, head of multiasset at Janus Henderson Investors.
 "The globalization of the virus extinguishes confidence in the V-shaped recovery that was the view last week."

-Microsoft warned Wednesday that supply-chain disruptions from the coronavirus would hurt sales this quarter, making it the second major tech company -- after Apple -- to lower expectations because of the epidemic.
+Microsoft Corp. warned Wednesday that supply-chain disruptions from the coronavirus would hurt sales this quarter, making it the second major tech company -- after Apple Inc. -- to lower expectations because of the epidemic.

 European indexes also dropped, with the Stoxx Europe 600 tumbling 3.7%.
 In Asia, Japan's Nikkei 225 closed 2.1% lower, while South Korea's Kospi declined 1.1%.